jcollard/ChessAppDevlog/README.md

 ![Testing Terms](imgs/unit-testing.png)

-Although short, this response felt reasonable.
-Much to the disdain of my students, I typically require students to use and write unit tests.
-However, writing testable code is an art in its own.
-So, I decided I would take a look at the source code of the project and see if I could give some advice on how to test the project.
+Although short, this response felt reasonable and to the point.
+When I first saw the post, I planned to write something similar.

+Anyone who knows me, knows that I typically require my students to use and write unit tests on all of their projects (much to their disdain).

+Since another user had already suggested this, I thought it might be nice to look over the source code and point out a project specific example of how they might specifically go about unit testing it.

-## My Response
+# My Response

-Looking through the source code, it quickly became apparent that this particular code would need to be refactored if there was any hope of unit testing it.
+Looking through the source code, it quickly became apparent that this code base was not in a state that could be unit tested.

 The main challenge was that the source code was split between two classes: